 Morgan Powell Music: Organic Roots

 There is a new (2017) set of recorded music compositions and improvisation from 1957 through 2014 by Morgan online titled Organic Roots.
-These 5 CDs cannot be purchased as disks but can be heard free of charge and/or purchased online at CD Baby.
+Music on these 5 CDs cannot be purchased as disks but can be heard at various online music sources (iTunes, Amazon, Spotify, Pandora, etc.).

 - various instrumental ensemble and solo works